Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

-The superior performance of the proposed method is attributed to two aspects 1) the formulation of the cost function which aims to minimize the conditional variance of the estimated errors depending on the state at the previous time; and 2) optimization of errors over a time window (as is performed in traditional 4D-VAR and smoothing methods).
-Firstly, minimizing the conditional variance of the errors allows one to estimate more complex state dependent error structures, as opposed to the 4D-VAR type approach in Method B2 where the aim is to minimize the sum of squared errors regardless of the state of the system.
-The error estimates from Method B2 give $J_Q$ terms (see equation \ref{eq:3q}) that are most often lower than $J_Q$ of the true data (see Figure \ref{fig:Jqvalues}), meaning that estimates are obtained by minimizing an inappropriate cost function for this setting.
+The superior performance of the proposed method is attributed to two aspects 1) the formulation of the cost function which aims to minimize the conditional sum of squared deviations of the estimated errors; and 2) optimization of errors over a time window (as is performed in traditional 4D-Var and smoothing methods).
+Firstly, minimizing the conditional sum of squared deviations of the errors allows one to estimate more complex state dependent error structures, as opposed to the 4D-Var type approach in Method B2 where dependence information is not taken into account.
+The error estimates from Method B2 give $J_Q$ terms (see (\ref{eq:3q})) that are most often lower than $J_Q$ of the true data (see Figure \ref{fig:Jqvalues}), meaning that estimates are obtained by minimizing an inappropriate cost function for this setting.
 Furthermore, the proposed approach has the added benefit of avoiding the specification of a model noise covariance matrix, which is needed in Method B2.
-We also undertook experiments where errors are estimated by a pure minimization of sum of squares approach, under the constraint that model predictions match observations perfectly.
-This approach is identical to Method B2, but using the following cost function:

-where $\hat{\bm{\eta}}_j^{int}$ is obtained through the operations in equation \ref{eq:newerrop}.
-This approach gave similar results to that of Method B2 for both case studies, indicating that the conditional variance cost function is critical to the improved performance of the proposed approach.

 Secondly, optimization over a time window allows one to more effectively constrain the range of possible errors in the partially observed setting, particularly when errors are time correlated.
-This partly explains the poor performance of Method B1 (which is based on increments from a filter) relative to the proposed approach and Method B2 which both utilize this strategy.
-Furthermore, the error estimates from Method B1 are heavily influenced by the quality of the assimilation algorithm (here ETKF with inflation).
+This partly explains the poor performance of Method B1, which is based on increments from a filter).
+Furthermore, the error estimates from Method B1 are heavily influenced by the quality of the assimilation algorithm (ETKF with inflation).
 Poorly specified prior uncertainty in the unobserved variables from the inflation procedure can lead to large incremental updates in observed variables at future times.
 This ultimately corrupts the error estimates, as the increments are now dominated by initial condition errors in the unobserved variables.